About

 Mission

-– Access to high performance computing facilities at Oak Ridge National Laboratory for simulations and computations
+– Access to high performance computing facilities at Oak Ridge National Laboratory for simulations

 – Expertise in petrophysics, geology, geochemistry, computational chemistry and thermodynamics